 They had distinctly different body shapes, as well.
 Before he could blink, a small demon wielding a dagger ran up to him and cut at his legs.
 Neave dodged.
-However, immediately after he dodged he spotted a spiky ball on a chain flying toward him at incredible speed.
-He used a movement technique to get out of the way, but a ridiculously tall demon smashed him with a tremendous sledgehammer the moment he appeared.
+However, immediately after escaping, a spiky ball on a chain flew toward him at incredible speed.
+He used a movement technique to get out of the way, but a ridiculously tall demon smashed him with a tremendous sledgehammer when he appeared.

 Neave had reached the sixth wave many times throughout his countless attempts.
 He had yet to survive longer than a few minutes.

 Neave had encountered a massive spike in difficulty whenever he defeated a wave of demons.
-This one was by far, the absolute greatest increase in difficulty he had seen yet.
-It wasn’t even a challenge, it was just plain torture.
-Neave felt completely helpless against the horde of demons.
+By far, this was the greatest increase in difficulty he had seen yet.
+It wasn’t even a challenge.
+It was just plain torture.
+Neave felt utterly helpless against the horde of demons.

 They used intricate strategies.
-The demons had many different attack, defense, and even movement techniques in some cases.
-They were all stronger than he was and their weapons were no joke either.
+In some cases, the demons had many different attack, defense, and even movement techniques.
+They were all stronger than he was, and their weapons were no joke.

-The demons were all incredibly unique as well and their styles and approach to combat made it quite hard for Neave to learn their different patterns and behaviors.
-He had been doing his best to learn about all the different demons:
+The demons were also incredibly unique, and their styles and approach to combat made it quite hard for Neave to learn their different patterns and behaviors.
+He had been doing his best to learn about all the various demons:

 Demon one: Average muscular male build, uses a hatchet and a small buckler.
-It can use an incredibly fast attack technique as well as a moderately powerful defense technique.
+It can use a swift attack technique and a moderately powerful defense technique.

 Demon two: Average skinny male build, uses a short sword with incredible skill.
 Has so far demonstrated six different attack techniques, all incredibly lethal.

 Demon three: Average fat male build, uses a massive double-edged war axe.
 Has only one attack technique.
-Makes its axe unbelievably heavy and multiplies the momentum of its strikes.
-Even if it misses me directly, the shockwave tends to throw me off balance, deafen me or pelt me with shards of stone.
+It makes its axe unbelievably heavy and multiplies the momentum of its strikes.
+Even if it misses me directly, the shockwave tends to throw me off balance, deafen, or pelt me with shards of stone.

 Demon four: Tall male build, uses a short bow with poison-coated arrows.
-Seems to have a powerful movement technique that lets it run away quickly and reposition at a high ground.
+A powerful movement technique lets it escape and reposition at a high ground.

 Demon six: Short skinny female build, uses a longsword.
-It seems to possess impossible strength for its size, it might perhaps be equal to a higher rank of cultivation.
-It isn’t particularly fast however and dodging its attacks is easy.
+It possesses impossible strength for its size.
+It might be equal to a higher cultivation rank.
+It isn’t particularly fast, and dodging its attacks is easy.
 Almost certain death if the attacks land.